Skip to content

 Field Description

-Index The index to which the current detection belongs.
+Index The index associated with the current detection metric.

-Source The data source of the current detection metric is supported by selecting all (*) or specifying a single data source.
+Source The data source for the current detection metric, supporting selection of all (*) or a specific data source.

 Level Description

-OK After the detection rule takes effect, if the result of an urgent, important, or warning abnormal event returns to normal within the configured number of custom detections, a recovery alert event is generated.
+Normal After the detection rule takes effect, if critical, major, or minor events occur, and the data returns to normal within the configured custom detection count, a recovery alert event is generated.

-⚠ Recovery alert events are not affected by Mute Alerting.
-If no detection count is set for recovery alert events, the alert event will not recover and will always appear in the Events > Unrecovered Events List.
+⚠ Recovery alert events are not subject to Alert Mute restrictions.
+If no recovery alert event detection count is set, the alert event will not recover and will remain in the Events > Unrecovered Events List.

 Feedback